This-is-pawan/OS_from_neso/OS_by_pk.md

 [Assignment Edge]
 A directed edge from resource type Rj to process Pj Rj->Pi signifies that an instance of resource type Rj has been allocated to process Pi,

+*Processes are represented using circles.
+*Resources are denoted using rectangles.since a resource type Rj,may have more than one instance ,we represent each such instance as a dot within the rectangle.